mmondics/openshift-intro/README.md

 Once you're ready to clean up your OpenShift project, follow the instructions in this section.

-38. Run the following command to clean up most of the objects in your project.
+38. **Run the following command to clean up most of the objects in your project**.
 Remember to change the value of `NN`.

     ```text
     oc delete all --all -n userNN-project